isomorphic-software/smartclient-docs/classes/isc.md

 If `shallowClone()` is passed an immutable type such as String and Number, it is returned unchanged.
 Dates are copied via `new Date(originalDate.getTime())`.

-Note that if an Array is passed, all non-Array elements of the Array will be shallow cloned.
-For a copy of an Array that contains exactly the same elements (not copies), use Array.duplicate().
+Note that if an Array is passed, all members of the Array will be cloned.
+For a copy of an Array that contains exactly the same members (not copies), use Array.duplicate().

 Only an Array directly passed to `shallowClone()` is copied.
 Arrays contained within Arrays will not be copied.